shipuicom/core/README.md

   - [x] Add lazy search
   - [x] Add template placeholder
 - [x] Multi select menu's that dosn't close when checking an option
+- [x] Make colors optional/configurable (primary, accent, tertiary, warn, success) on a component level and generally
+- [x] Add support of multiple phosphor icons types (bold, fill, light, regular, thin) in the same font by just suffixing with (-bold, -fill, etc)
 - [ ] Create a CSV input that create chips on comma (or enter) press
 - [ ] Create a accordion component
 - [ ] Create a timepicker component